fabrezi/blog/_posts/2026-05-15-Karachi-poems.markdown

 Let me spoil you,
 Eating at Xanders,

-Shopping at Sara Safina,
+Shopping at Maria B.,
-Swimming in the Indian ocean,
+Smoking at cafe shafe,

 Let me give you,
 My love, my seed,